How to avoid capital gains tax

 Take advantage of exemptions

-While capital gains tax generally applies to all gains arising from the sale of capital assets, there are some exceptions, the most notable of which is the sale of your home.
-Federal tax law provides a capital gains tax exclusion of up to $250,000 (or $500,000 for married couples filing jointly) on profits from the sale of a home.1
+Capital gains tax generally applies to all gains arising from the sale of capital assets, but there are some exceptions — the most notable of which being the sale of your home.
+Federal tax law provides a capital gains tax exclusion of up to $250,000 (or $500,000 for married couples filing jointly) on profits from the sale of a home.2

 Keep in mind a few rules for this special exclusion:

-• It only applies to a home if it is your primary residence.
-It doesn’t apply to rental properties.
+It only applies to a home if it is your primary residence.
+The exclusion does not apply to rental properties.

 Keeping accurate records of your basis can help you when it comes to deducting costs from the sale price of the home and to help lower your capital gain on the home sale.
 Thorough records could help make a difference if you’re right on the edge of the $250,000/$500,000 exemption threshold.